tsabat/blog_sources/_posts/2011-12-20-chef-recipe-to-upgrade-virtualbox-additions.markdown

 Every time the guys at VirtualBox update their software, you have to scramble to find resources to upgrade your virtualbox guest additions.
 To prevent this from being a hassle, I created this chef recipe to help ease our suffering.

 <script src="https://gist.github.com/1505022.js?file=upgrade_guest_additions.rb"></script>

+You will probably have to restart your vagrant box for this to work.
+I'm not 100% sure.